cedra-labs/docs/docs/move/flow.md

 ## What's Next?

-In our next article, **"Error Handling and Assertions in Move"**, we'll explore how to handle failures gracefully.
+In our next article, **[Error Handling and Assertions in Move](/move/errors)**, we'll explore how to handle failures gracefully.
 You'll learn about Move's abort codes, assertion patterns, and strategies for building robust error handling into your modules.